Neopets: The Darkest Faerie: Plot

 Roberta and Tormund meet and go to warn King Hagan about the Darkest Faerie.
 It is revealed that they were given amulets to protect them against the Darkest Faerie's power.
 Upon research, they discover that Fyora's magical rod was used to seal her away and is now lying deep underneath the city of Meridell.
 After freeing the neighboring regions from the control of dark magic, they infiltrate the castle of Meridell and head deep underground to recover Fyora's ancient wand.
 With its power, they drive the darkness out of the city and return to Faerieland to stop the Darkest Faerie.
 However, it turns out to be a trap, as the Darkest Faerie seizes the rod and a fight between her and Fyora ensues.
 Fyora teleports Tormund and Roberta to safety before being captured.

 Tor and Roberta awaken to find themselves in the lost Kingdom of Altador, which was thought to have been destroyed by the Darkest Faerie one thousand years ago.
 Through research, they learn that the Darkest Faerie was one of the Kingdom's founders who later betrayed them, and that her spell can be broken by awakening the other founders, known as "The Protectors".
 After awakening the Protectors and restoring the kingdom to Neopia, the sorceress Jerdana gives them the same orb that Fyora used to imprison the Darkest Faerie in the ocean, and opens a portal for them to return to Faerieland, where they have a final confrontation with the Darkest Faerie.

 Tormund and Roberta defeat the Darkest Faerie and imprison her once again with Jerdana's Orb, then free Fyora and retrieve the Rod.
 Fyora uses the Rod to stop Faerieland's descent just before it impacts Meridell and returns it to the sky.
 Tormund and Roberta are hailed as heroes, When Roberta asks Fyora what became of the Darkest Faerie, Queen Fyora replies "Don't worry.
 She's been placed somewhere we can keep a close eye on her.”
 The Darkest Faerie is then seen as a statue on a fountain in Faerieland, and the game ends.

 Development

-A PlayStation version of the game was being developed by The Code Monkeys, but was cancelled in favor of a PlayStation 2 version.
-According to the Neopets team, this was done because they "felt that it couldn't achieve everything we wanted it to on the PS1" and "so the graphics will be much better."
+The game was originally announced as a PlayStation title in May 2003 for a release in November of that year, being developed by The Code Monkeys.
+On the site's weekly newsletter on October 27, the Neopets team announced that PlayStation version would be scrapped in favor of a PlayStation 2 version, and that the game would be released in 2005.
+The Neopets team stated that the PlayStation couldn't achieve everything they wanted to do for the game, and the move to the PlayStation 2 would also allow for the graphics to be improved.

 It is believed that the protagonists were largely the same and a new antagonist to the series would have been present, who was named Master Nola, and spanned two discs, one for each protagonist.